 - Always compare your options.
 Before committing to a specific policy, shop around to see if you could save money elsewhere.
 If you already have insurance, compare other options before renewing your existing policy.

 - Don’t make a claim unless absolutely necessary.
 If you’ve gone several years without filing a claim, you may be eligible for a steep discount.

 - Increase your deductible.
 Choosing a higher deductible will generally reduce the cost of your insurance premium.
 But make sure you can afford to pay the higher deductible amount if you file a claim.

 Long hours with rotating passengers increase the chance of getting in an accident — and drives up your insurance costs.
-But you can save on your premiums by comparing insurance companies to find the best deal.
+But you can save on premiums by comparing business auto insurance companies to find the best deal.